Updated December 1, 2022

 Emergency service providers.
 Federal law requires us to provide customer names, addresses, and telephone numbers - including information on non-published and non-listed customers - to emergency services providers, including 911 and reverse-911 providers (who notify the public of emergencies).
 This information is also provided to those responsible for answering 911 calls when they receive such calls.

 Credit reporting businesses.
 We may provide information on customers' payment histories to credit evaluation or reporting businesses.
 We may permit those businesses to incorporate that information into their own databases as part of offering their services.

 Identity confirmation services.
 We may also allow companies to match information provided to them by their potential customers with name and address information in our databases to confirm the identity of their potential customers, and the length of their service with us.

-California privacy rights.
+California Shine the Light Law.
 California Civil Code Section 1798.83 entitles California customers to request information concerning whether a business has disclosed personal information to any third parties for the third parties' direct marketing uses within the previous calendar year.
-California customers who want more information about our compliance with this law or have questions or concerns about our privacy practices and policies may contact us at Privacy@CenturyLink.com.
+California customers who want more information about our compliance with this law or have questions or concerns about our privacy practices and notices may contact our Privacy Office.

 Voluntary release of information in an emergency.
 We may provide customer information to the government if we believe in good faith that an emergency involving immediate danger of death or serious physical injury to any person requires disclosure without delay.